Greater Beloit Economic Development Corporation

 We are in close proximity to 2 major cities; Chicago and Milwaukee, both within a 2 hour drive.
 Greater Beloit can offer ease of access to markets and suppliers.
 This is a highly significant factor in terms of freight costs and the increased emphasis on “Just-In-Time” production.
 With it’s strategic location and access to markets, Greater Beloit continually plays a big role in Wisconsin public economic development.
 In short, Greater Beloit can offer you and your firm the right location to expand or establish a business.

-YMCA IRONWORKS BRANCH DEDICATION & RIBBON CUTTING Construction is underway for the new Downtown Y and we are excited about the countless opportunities the new building will bring to our community.
-Member, Staff and Board Fundraising efforts are underway and help is needed to ensure this project is a success.
-For more information and to stay informed on the construction of the new branch, please click here.
+YMCA IRONWORKS BRANCH We are excited about the countless opportunities the new Downtown Y will bring to our community.
+For more information and to stay informed on updates at the new branch, please click here.